Alpha110R/Draw-Guess-Full/README.md

 Node.js + express + React.js + Socket.IO

-To start the app you will need to this for both, client and server:
+To start the app you will need client and server, first of all run the server and than the client
 1. npm install

 2. npm start